tapanBabbar9/llama3/README.md

 ### Prerequisites

-- Ollama application (version X.X.X or higher)
+- Ollama application (v0.3.14 or higher)
 - Python 3.x
 - Internet connection for downloading the model